 For those who claim five to nine years of work experience, pay on average amounts to approximately $83K per year.
 Broken down by tenure, the largest share of Owens Corning employees (32 percent) have one to four years of experience and earn $65K annually on average.

 Certified Professional Engineers earn about $109K per year, far more than their non-accredited counterparts.
 Earning an Engineer in Training certification garners significant financial rewards of around $91K annually on average.
 Those with a Doctor of Philosophy (PhD) at Owens Corning come out on top, and their salaries approach $94K per year.

 Employees who count Leadership among their skills enjoy higher pay; the median for this group is $100K annually.
 Microsoft Excel is regularly seen around here; roughly a fourth of those surveyed report it as a core competency.
 Microsoft Office, Process Improvement, and Project Management round out the set of key employee skills.

 Benefits and Perks

-Paid time off is hard to come by at Owens Corning; the company rewards only a quarter of employees with paid vacation time and only one in eight workers with sick leave.
-To plan for old age, nearly all workers maintain savings accounts through the company's 401(k) plan.
-Most employees receive health insurance, and a large number of employees get dental coverage.
-Some other perks are a stock purchase plan, life insurance, a subsidized cell phone, and tuition reimbursement.
+To plan for old age, almost all employees maintain savings accounts through the company's 401(k) plan.
+Most employees receive health insurance, and most respondents get dental coverage.
+Privileges also include a stock purchase plan, tuition reimbursement, a subsidized cell phone, relocation expenses, and flexible hours.